-Diagnosis of an SCI involves medical examinations and tests, such as CT scans, MRI scans, and x-rays.
-The level of treatment required will depend on the severity of the SCI and the location on the spinal cord where the injury occurred.
+Diagnosis of an SCI involves medical examinations and tests, such as CT scans, MRI scans, and X-rays.
+The level of treatment required will depend on the severity of the SCI and the location of the spinal cord where the injury occurred.
 Treatment may involve surgery to decompress the spinal cord or to stabilize the spine.
-Surgery may provide a more favorable prognosis for long-term quality of life by preventing further injury that may result from chronic conditions.
+Surgery may provide a more favorable prognosis for long-term quality of life by preventing further injury from chronic conditions.

-Ongoing treatment may also be required that might include physical therapy, prescription medication, and regular monitoring by specialists.
-An SCI can impact the victim and their family for many years, and the resulting medical costs can be staggering.
-If you are the victim of an SCI as a result of an accident that was not your fault, you should not have to bear the burden of paying for these medical costs.
-The Benton Law Firm is here to go to battle for you and the compensation that may be legally yours.
+Ongoing treatment may also be required, including physical therapy, prescription medication, and regular monitoring by specialists.
+An SCI can impact the victim and their family for many years, resulting in staggering medical costs.
+If you are the victim of an SCI due to an accident that was not your fault, you should not have to bear the burden of paying for these medical costs.
+The Benton Law Firm is here to battle for you and the compensation that may be legally yours.

 Determining Who Is at Fault

 Your attorney must prove who is responsible for the accident that caused your injury.
-In the case of a truck accident, the driver has a duty to act safely.
+In the case of a truck accident, the driver must act safely.
 If the driver does not uphold that duty, their failure to act safely may cause you harm.
 Your legal team will gather all the evidence and build a case to show who caused the accident.
-This will involve proving that the negligence of the responsible party directly caused your injury.
+This will involve proving that the responsible party’s negligence directly caused your injury.

 If another party is responsible for the accident, you may be entitled to compensation in the form of damages.
-“Damages” refers to a monetary amount awarded to the person injured in order to pay for losses and expenses they incurred as a result of the accident.
+“Damages” refers to a monetary amount awarded to the person injured to pay for losses and expenses they incurred due to the accident.
 These may include both past costs as well as future costs.
-An award of damages may include compensation for:
+An award of damages may include compensation for the following:

 - Lost wages